vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 { a = "wow"; b = error: attribute ‘nada’ missing, at (string):2:12
 ```

-which could leave one to assume that recursive sets have to be considered
+which could leave one to assume that recursive attrsets have to be considered
 a bit less lazy when recursive references are made.
 It seems that `a` was
 only overriden after all references to `a` within the left-hand operand were
 evaluated.
 This is kind of a big deal, as that demands a bit more care from
-anyone using recursive sets with the intent to override them later. :boom:
+anyone using recursive attrsets with the intent to override them later. :boom:

 Fixing the `concat` partial by, for example definining it to